fritzrehde/watchbind/README.md

 All set environment variables `ENV` will be made available in all future spawned commands/processes, including the watched command, any executed subcommands, as well as commands executed in `set-env` operations.
 If multiple lines are selected, they will be separated by newlines in `lines`.

-### Formatting with Field Separators and Selections
+### Formatting with Field Separators and Field Selections

 `watchbind` supports some extra formatting features reminiscent of the Unix `cut` command: